Cassie Davis

 Cassie Davis (born 1985) is an Australian singer and songwriter from Perth.
 Davis started writing and recording music as a child.
 In 2003, aged about 18, she travelled to the US with her older sister where she secured a four-album record deal.
 Her first single, "Like It Loud" was released in 2009 and reached No. 11 on the ARIA singles chart.
 It was followed the same year by her second single "Differently", which went gold, her third single, "Do it Again", and her debut album, Differently.

 Davis also writes for other artists, including the track "Swagger Rich" for Warren G featuring Snoop Dogg, "Choose You" for Stan Walker, and "Take Me Away" for Marvin Priest featuring Wynter Gordon.
 In 2011, Davis started a production group with writer/producer Snob Scrilla.
 Together, they wrote and produced Havana Brown's "We Run The Night", Natalie Bassingthwaighte's "All We Have", "Braveheart" and "Welcome to the Jungle" by Neon Jungle, "Running Back" by Jessica Mauboy and "Choose You" by Stan Walker.
 In 2012, Davis teamed up to form the electro-pop-house trio Contra, which released the EP, "The 90s Are All That", in 2014.
+Davis co wrote the song "Get Higher" for Sophie (musician) in 2013.